 The unregenerate mind possesses no such delight in the law of God—it does not will to do what is truly good (i.e. to do whatever pleases God).
 But the Christian has a new mind that does delight in the moral law of God.
 True Christians can, therefore, sing with the Psalmist, “O how love I thy law! it is my meditation all the day” (Psalms 119.97).

-However, we are painfully aware of the fact that of ourselves we cannot follow Paul’s words from earlier, where he urged us: “yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God” (Romans 6:6).
+However, we are painfully aware of the fact that, of ourselves, we cannot follow Paul’s words from earlier, where he urged us: “yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God” (Romans 6.6).

-Only born-again Christians have this work of God through Christ to be thankful for!
+Only born-again Christians have this work of God through Christ to be thankful for.

-We can now, truly, “walk after the Spirit”2 (Romans 8:1).
+We can now, for real, “walk after the Spirit” (Romans 8.1).